-These spiced pancakes are gluten-free, refined sugar-free and dairy-free and are filled instead with wholesome oats, one banana, a splash of almond milk and a big pinch of warming spices.
+These Spiced Blender Pancakes for Baby and Toddler are gluten-free, refined sugar-free and dairy-free and are filled instead with wholesome oats, one banana, a splash of almond milk and a big pinch of warming spices.
 The best part – they are 100% made in a blender and the prep time is under 4 minutes!

-Who wants an healthy breakfast recipe that can be made in exactly 15 minutes from start to finish?
+Who wants a healthy breakfast recipe that can be made in exactly 15 minutes from start to finish?

 A breakfast that is great for ———–>